zhangbsn-gt/developer.gov.sg/collections/_govbuy/c-sharp-plugin-for-unity.md

 | Offer amount | Work duration | Date posted | Date offer closes |
 | ------------ | ------------- | ----------- | ----------------- |
 | \$1000       | 1 Week        | 99 Dec 2999 | 1 Jan 3000        |

-### Deliverables

-Plugin script file(s) + test script(s) for demonstrating that the tool is able to work with CityGML format and Unity

-### The task

-An import tool for populating 3D models of buildings on a 3D map of Singapore

 ### Evaluation methods